matrix-org/matrix-spec/content/appendices.md

 Event IDs are case-sensitive.
 They are not meant to be human-readable.
 They are intended to be treated as fully opaque strings by clients.

+The length of an event ID MUST NOT exceed 255 bytes.

 ### URIs